Kargichauhan/Kargichauhan.github.io/_pages/blog.md

 ---
-layout: archive
+permalink: /
-title: "My Creative Blog"
+title: "My Blogs"
-permalink: /blog/
 author_profile: true
+redirect_from:
+  - /blog/
+  - /blogs.html
 ---
 # My Creative Blog
 Welcome to a world of ideas, insights, and stories.